erikringsmuth/app-router/README.md

 ```

 ## `<app-route>` options
-There are 4 ways to define routes.

 #### import custom element
-The default is to lazy-load a custom element.
+Lazy-load a custom element.

 ```html
 <app-route path="/customer/:customerId" import="/pages/customer-page.html"></app-route>
 ```

-When you navigate to `/customer/123` the router will load `/pages/customer-page.html`, replace the active view with a new `customer-page` element, and bind attributes `element.setAttribute('customerId', 123)`.
+When you navigate to `/customer/123` the router will load `/pages/customer-page.html`, replace the active view with a new `customer-page` element, and bind any attributes `element.setAttribute('customerId', 123)`.

 You can manually set the element's name with the `element` attribute if it's different from the file name.
-This is useful if you are bundling (vulcanizing) custom elements.
+This is useful if you're bundling (vulcanizing) custom elements.

 ```html
 <app-route path="/customer/:customerId" import="/pages/page-bundle.html" element="customer-page"></app-route>
 ```

 #### pre-loaded custom element
 You can route to a pre-loaded custom element.
-This is useful if you want to vulcanize (concatinate) your custom elements.
+This is useful for bundled custom elements.

 ```html
 <link rel="import" href="/pages/customer-page.html">